 All data jobs need strong business acumen and domain expertise.
 The technical skills and the level of influence on the organization’s performance mean a good analyst/BA will find the right solution with the most value to the business problems presented.

 Mere technical skills and degrees are not enough.
 Both streams aspirants need to be excellent communicators with the data scientist and analyst who have a problem-solving attitude and can lead from the front.
 Soft-skills are very important in all teams.

 Both data, as well as BAs roles, calls for problem-solving attitude and technical expertise in SAP, PeopleSoft applications and Microsoft Excel suite.
-The formal educational credential is a graduation or business related degree.
+The formal educational credential is graduation or business-related degree.
 An MBA is a plus point.

 Becoming a specialized Data Analyst at the reputed Imarticus Learning helps start careers such as business analyst, data scientists, and data analysts.
 The certification issued at Imarticus is globally accepted as an index of your knowledge and practical skills.
 So, don’t toss a coin to decide.
-Explore your career with an Imarticus course.
+Explore your career with an Imarticus Business Analyst Course.
 All the best!